pypa/setuptools/docs/references/keywords.rst

     A list of strings naming URLs to be searched when satisfying dependencies.
     These links will be used if needed to install packages specified by ``setup_requires`` or ``tests_require``.
-They will also be written into the egg's metadata for use by tools like EasyInstall to use when installing an ``.egg`` file.
+They will also be written into the egg's metadata for use during install by tools that support them.

 ``namespace_packages``
     A list of strings naming the project's "namespace packages".
 A namespace